Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Illness

-Diarrhea and vomiting can make the elderly dehydrated.
-If you think your elderly relative is dehydrated, you can check his skin turgor.
-Pull the skin on the back of his hand for a few seconds.
-If the skin does not return to normal, then your elderly folk is dehydrated.
+Diarrhea and vomiting can dehydrate the elderly.
+If you think your elderly relative is dehydrated, you can check his skin turgor by pulling the skin on the back of his hand for a few seconds.
+If the skin does not return to normal, your elderly relative is dehydrated.

 Drinking 8 Glasses of Water Each Day